tjfarrar/skedastic/cran-comments.md

 * No ERRORs or WARNINGs from Windows (r-release, r-devel, r-oldrelease) checks or Linux Xenial (r-release, r-devel) checks.

 * The Windows checks returned one NOTE.
 This referred to `Status: Forbidden`, `Message: 403` for some of the URLs and DOIs in the DESCRIPTION file.
-However, all of these URLs and DOIs are correct and working.
+However, all of these URLs and DOIs have been checked manually and are correct.